bic-berkeley/psych-214-fall-2016/_sources/participate.txt

     send your self-evaluation emails.

-Your participation grade is 27% of your final grade |--| see :doc:`logiistics`.
+Your participation grade is 27% of your final grade |--| see :doc:`logistics`.

 You can earn participation points from:

 * contributions to your project (25 / 27);
 * work on the three last exercise / homeworks (2 / 27):

-  * :ref:`glm-tools`;
+  * :ref:`glmtools-exercise`;
   * :doc:`slice_timing_exercise`;
   * :doc:`applying_deformations_exercise`;

- There is one grade point for each completed exercise.
+There is one grade point for one completed exercise, two for two completed exercises.
 For three completed exercises you earn an extra point to be counted to your project participation score.

 .. _self-evaluation: